lovette/pwee/README.md

 The question is where exactly is config.inc?
 If PHP doesn't find this script in the local directory it's going to search your include path.
-What if you have multiple projects and each has it's own config.inc?
+What if you have multiple projects and each has its own config.inc?
 You could add more path information.

 	require_once("projectA/config.inc");